 Many MBA programs have healthcare concentrations.
 But only one top-ranked business school program exclusively admits physicians and works around their schedules.

-The Business of Medicine Physician MBA at the Indiana University Kelley School of Business is specifically designed for working physicians.
+The Business of Medicine Physician MBA at Indiana University’s Kelley School of Business [Connect Me] is specifically designed for working physicians.
 Launched in September 2013, it’s a 21-month hybrid program where coursework is mainly online, with weekend sessions in Indianapolis once a month.
 Most participants, flying in from all over the country, continue working as full-time physicians.

 The physician-only nature of the program makes it somewhat unique.
 The only other schools with physician-only MBA programs are the University of Tennessee, Auburn University, and Brandeis University, though other universities may have physician-only business programs that are not MBAs, like Northwestern’s Physician CEO.